 Pressure: below the pain threshold

-Repeat the techniques of Step 1, this time asking the patient to keep his or her mouth open.
+Repeat the techniques from Step 1, this time asking the patient to keep their mouth open.
 Make this treatment shorter.

 b.
 Trigger Point Therapy of the temporalis muscle